History and General Information

 identify suitable development opportunities as the sites become

-NSA Annapolis and Anne Arundel County Military Installation Resilience Review: An installation resilience review is underway through a cooperative partnership
+NSA Annapolis and Anne Arundel County Military Installation Resilience Review: An installation resilience review was completed in June 2023 through a cooperative partnership

 between the USNA, the City of Annapolis, and Anne Arundel County.
 In August

-2020, OLDCC awarded the City of Annapolis a grant to assess resilience risks
+2020, the Office of Local Defense Community Cooperation (OLDCC) awarded the City of Annapolis a grant to assess resilience risks

 and vulnerabilities shared by the city, county, and NSA Annapolis.
 The city

-will, in turn, recommend specific migration strategies to avoid, prepare
+will, in turn, has developed specific migration strategies to avoid, prepare

 for, minimize the effect of, adapt to, and recover from extreme weather

 events.
-The study is analyzing and assessing risks associated with extreme
+The study analyzes and assesses risks associated with extreme

 weather events and environmental changes associated with climate change,